 Debra Lappin, Principal, and Nick Manetto, Vice President, of FaegreBD Consulting provide expert counsel on matters relating to government relations, health and science policy, public- private partnerships and strategic alliances.
 FaegreBD represents USAgainstAlzheimer’s on Capitol Hill and before all federal departments and agencies, develops the organization’s federal policy agenda and coordinates federal policy activities with other Alzheimer’s and related organizations and stakeholders.

-The campaign team at M+R Strategic Services manages our press and media relations, social media programs, online mobilization, and provide strategic consulting to guide our recruitment and awareness efforts.
+Anne Lewis Strategies manages our press and media relations, and online mobilization and fundraising.
+They also provides strategic consulting to guide our recruitment and awareness efforts.

 The Brick Factory collaborates with our team to build our grassroots movement using digital and mobile communications.

 The Carlin Company shares USAA’s urgency to stop Alzheimer’s by 2020.
-Our passion and commitment to this unprecedented endeavor is communicated through powerful video productions that capture the concentrated dedication of thousands of researchers, millions of families, caregivers, advocates, hundreds of companies, and our public officials here and around the world.
+Their passion and commitment to this endeavor is communicated through powerful video productions that capture the dedication of thousands of researchers, millions of families, caregivers, advocates, hundreds of companies and our public officials here and around the world.